-Depending upon the general education program pursued, students must earn either 120 or 128 credit hours to meet graduation requirements.
-Some courses taken for the major may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education programs.
+Some courses taken for the major will simultaneously fulfill general education requirements.
+Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.

 As part of the admission criteria for the Education program, candidates must have completed the following required courses with a grade of C or higher: